top of page

 IMG_7256.jpg

 I would occasionally attend donation or sponsored events on behalf of Hazel's.
-At this event, you can see one of the deliverables that was a part of Hazel's sponsorship.
-It was a great fundraiser!
+At this event, you can see one of the deliverables that was a deliverable of Hazel's sponsorship.

 Copy of Copy of Untitled.png

-This process became much easier with the implementation of a few processes to drastically improve efficiency.
-Beginning with Quick Parts in Outlook with variables to edit for each response bolded in red.
-They outlined standard responses so I could push a button instead of typing out the same message five times per day.
-I optimized the donation application, restructuring and refining the questions required to find the information I needed at a glance.
-Each year I would make small changes to the application based on any confusion or observations based on the usage of the application.
-I created a template and worked with the Wine Manager to better utilize the inventory of wine for donations based on quantities and specific varietal requests.
-In the Excel spreadsheet that kept record of upcoming donations, I outlined a table of equations to have an up-to-date record of remaining and allocated donation budget to always know how much had been spent and eliminate the risk of going over budget.
-All of this was completed while still prioritizing excellent customer service and connection with these community organizations.
+This process became much easier with the implementation of a few processes to improve efficiency.
+Beginning with Outlook Quick Parts to quickly respond to the hundreds of requests with the policy and application.
+The Quick Parts outlined standard responses so I clicked a few buttons instead of typing out the variations of the same message ten times per day.
+Additionally, I optimized the donation application, restructuring and refining the questions to find the information I needed at a glance.
+I created a product template with the Wine Manager to better utilize the inventory of wine for donations based on quantities and specific varietal requests.
+In the spreadsheet that housed record of upcoming donations, I generated a table of equations that displayed an up-to-date record of remaining and allocated donation budget per month and year-to-date, eliminating any risk of committing over our allocated budget.
+All this was implemented while prioritizing the amazing relationships with repeat non-profit organizations and allowing budget for new organizations requesting support.

-TL;DR: Used Outlook Quick Parts, Excel equations, Adobe Acrobat to increase the efficiency of the donation application process and make more time for other marketing priorities.
+TL;DR: Utilized a few automation options available (Outlook Quick Parts, Excel equations, Adobe Acrobat) to increase the efficiency of the donation application process and allow more time for other marketing priorities.

 Yellow Scene Marketing Seminar

 Project Objective: Plan and host an educational and informative event for local, small business owners to learn from successful area businesses about marketing patterns and share ideas.
-Guest speakers representing successful local businesses provided a presentation about their businesses' success.
-Yellow Scene created a networking environment to share ideas, make connections, and position YS as a valuable community resource.
+Guest speakers representing successful local businesses provided a presentation about their businesses' marketing strategy.
+The goal was to create a networking environment encouraging sharing ideas, make connections, and position YS as a valuable community resource.

-My Role & Responsibilities: My role was fully planning the seminar from beginning to end, including producing all necessary deliverables, selling tickets, and day-of execution.
-Public speaking is not my favorite, I can lead a meeting but the second I have to stand in front of a crowd, adrenaline starts pumping.
-Because this event had a bare-bones budget, I approached and proposed a trade agreement with a local printer for the workbook printing, providing them sponsorship deliverables for their services.
-The day prior to the event I picked up those copies that included the print company's logo as a sponsorship term.
-Other costs included the venue, menu options, advertising, speaker 'thank you' gifts, and employee time.
-Communication with stakeholders (department heads) was established between scheduled daily or weekly check-ins.
-The project completed with gathering attendee feedback, a retrospective, and acceptance of the videographer’s deliverable.
+My Role & Responsibilities: My role was planning the seminar from beginning to end, including producing all necessary day-of materials, ticket sales, advertising, and day-of execution.
+Public speaking is not my favorite, I can lead a meeting but to stand in front of a crowd, my adrenaline starts pumping.
+Because this event had a limited budget, I approached and proposed a trade agreement with a local printer for the event material printing, offering them sponsorship deliverables in exchange for their printing services.
+Other costs managed during planning included the venue, catering, advertising, speaker 'thank you' gifts, and employee time.
+Updates for department heads was conducted during scheduled daily and weekly check-ins.
+The project completed with gathering attendee feedback, a retrospective report, and acceptance of the videographer’s deliverable.

-Deliverables: Ticket sale profits, educational resource workbook for attendees, and the professionally produced video of the seminar to share with prospects who were not able to attend the event in-person.
+Deliverables: Ticket sale profits, educational resource workbook for attendees, and the professionally produced video of the seminar to share with prospects who were not able to attend in-person.

 IMG_5536_edited.jpg